Parameter estimation and uncertainty quantification using information geometry: Introduction

-Bayesian methods are widely used for parameter estimation and uncertainty quantification, with approximate Bayesian computation (ABC) being employed across the mathematical biology and systems biology literature.
-Broadly, these methods involve repeated sampling of parameter values from a prior distribution and invoking Bayes theorem to approximate the \textit{posterior} distribution; the posterior distribution describes knowledge about the probability of parameter combinations after taking into account the observed data and any prior information \cite{Warne2019,Browning2020}.
-Prominent approaches include ABC rejection \cite{Sunnaker2013,Jabot2013}, Markov Chain Monte Carlo \cite{Marjoram2003,Sisson2018}, and sequential Monte Carlo \cite{Toni2009,Liepe2010}; we provide only brief mentions of these methods here, and direct interested readers to the wealth of information in the references provided.
+Uncertainty quantification takes many forms, with common examples including Bayesian methods, profile likelihood, asymptotic analysis and bootstrapping \cite{Frolich2014,Gelman1995,Mitra2019,Vo2015,Warne2019}.
+Bayesian methods are widely used for parameter estimation and uncertainty quantification, with Bayesian computation being employed throughout the mathematical biology and systems biology literature.
+Broadly, these methods involve repeated sampling of parameter values from a prior distribution and invoking Bayes theorem to approximate the \textit{posterior} distribution; the posterior distribution describes knowledge about the probability of parameter combinations after taking into account the observed data and any prior information \cite{Browning2020,Warne2019}. \cbl Well-known approaches include rejection sampling, Markov Chain Monte Carlo (MCMC) and sequential Monte Carlo (SMC) or particle filtering.
+In rejection sampling, parameters drawn from a prior distribution are used to simulate the model; simulated data is compared to the observed data based on some distance metric, and if this metric is within a prescribed tolerance, the parameters are accepted as a sample from the approximate posterior distribution, otherwise they are rejected \cite{Gelman1995,Lambert2018b}.
+Rejection sampling can be computationally expensive as the rejection rate can be significant with an uninformative prior \cite{Liepe2010,Prangle2017}.
+In MCMC the parameter space is sampled following a Markov chain---a memoryless stochastic process where the probability of the next state depends only on the previous state \cite{Pawitan2001}---with a stationary distribution corresponding to the posterior distribution.
+Samples are accepted or rejected based on the relative likelihood between the current configuration and proposed sample \cite{Andrieu2003,Liu1998,Toni2009,Warne2019}.
+For SMC, rejection sampling can be used to produce an initial coarse approximation of the posterior distribution.
+This coarse approximation informs further (sequential) sampling efforts in the region of parameter space corresponding to high likelihood, reducing the rejection rate when compared to rejection sampling alone \cite{Jabot2013,Liepe2010,Toni2009}.
+MCMC and SMC approaches can offer significantly improved efficiency in comparison to rejection sampling \cite{Liepe2010,Warne2019}, but both involve specifying hyperparameters and these choices are not always obvious.\cb

+\cbl In situations where the likelihood function is intractable or not easily evaluated, Approximate Bayesian Computation (ABC) provides a range of related likelihood-free methods for estimating posterior distributions \cite{Sunnaker2013}.
+Popular approaches include ABC rejection sampling \cite{Jabot2013,Kursawe2018,Prangle2017,Sunnaker2013,Wilkinson2013}, ABC MCMC \cite{Marjoram2003,Siekmann2012,Sisson2018}, and ABC SMC \cite{Liepe2010,Toni2009}; we do not focus on ABC methods here, \cbl as the approaches we explore in this work are applied to problems with tractable likelihoods. \cb We direct interested readers to the wealth of information in the references provided.